At a Glance

 Clinical Training Coursework

 The clinical training sequence begins in the first year of the APU Psy.D. and continues through the fourth year of the program, in preparation for the predoctoral internship.
-Starting in the second year, each student participates in a Clinical Practicum (CP) course each semester that emphasizes the development of a particular clinical competency.
 Students are required to demonstrate their accomplishment of the competency by passing comprehensive exams, successfully completing the coursework and clinical training sequence, and completing a dissertation.